| LCM3 50ft Landing Craftwith 3 crew and 6 US soldiers

 and sanded them flat.
 With this small task out of the way I fixed the

+structural detail to the outside of the hold.
 The deck then slides onto this sub-assembly.
 The fit of all these

 parts was perfect.
 I did not add the details to the deck yet, as I